mikeabbas/mikeabbas/README.md

 - 👋 Hi, I’m @mikeabbas
-- 👀 I’m interested in R
+- 👀 I’m interested in data analytics and AI
-- 🌱 I’m currently learning R
+- 🌱 I’m currently learning data analytics and AI
-- 💞️ I’m looking to collaborate on R
+- 💞️ I’m looking to collaborate
-- 📫 How to reach me R

 <!---
 mikeabbas/mikeabbas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.